wdixon2186/FilmDatabase/README.md

 ![example](https://i.imgur.com/pYfuOc1.png)

 ## INSTALLATION INSTRUCTIONS
 The database can and should be accessed through the Heroku link [here](https://books-and-movies-db.herokuapp.com/movies).
 However, if there was some modifications the user wanted to make, or they just wanted to look under the hood.
-All files are posted on this git hub repository [here] (https://github.com/wdixon2186/FilmDatabase).
+All files are posted on this git hub repository [here](https://github.com/wdixon2186/FilmDatabase).
 The files are connected and all are needed, so if the user decides to go down that route they should make sure to download everything.

 - Including